 Some people have responded immediately with an incredibly surprising, ‘You mean, that’s all you had to tell me?
 So what?
 This doesn’t change how I feel about you.’
 Others have needed more time to digest, to come back and ask me questions, and then to digest some more.
-Because of the taboo nature of STDs, it’s hard to decipher how anyone will react, but you always always deserve kindness and respect.
+Because of the taboo nature of STIs, it’s hard to decipher how anyone will react, but you always always deserve kindness and respect.

 In the end, some people may choose not to continue the relationship.
 This is an understandable reaction, even though it will probably break your heart.

 Consider yourself lucky to know why they do not want to go further.
 You could probably care less about the silver-lining to all of this right now, as your heart is breaking….
 But remember, most people never know why a person stops calling them or chooses to see other people; they are stuck analyzing everything they did and wondering if it was their looks, their personality, their family, whatever.

-Should someone choose to end the relationship as a result of your STD, know it actually has nothing to do with you.
+Should someone choose to end the relationship as a result of your STI, know it actually has nothing to do with you.
 They were scared – sometimes rightfully so, because the stigma is intense – and the relationship had not developed enough for them to be willing to take the risk.
-Sucks, yes, but it’s not the end of your dating career, and it means you’re still awesome despite your STD.
+Sucks, yes, but it’s not the end of your dating career or sex life.
+You’re still awesome despite your STI.

 Believe me, it’s true.

 And, for those of you who like bullet points, here’s the abridged version of how to tell someone you have an STD: